bennomad/SmartJobScraper/README.md

 # Smart Job Scraper

 Smart Job Scraper is a powerful tool designed to streamline the job search process.
-By leveraging advanced web scraping techniques and AI-powered filtering, this script fetches job listings from Indeed and Stepstone, then filters them based on user-defined interests and criteria.
+By leveraging advanced web scraping techniques and AI-powered filtering, this script fetches job listings from Stepstone (and previously Indeed), then filters them based on user-defined interests and criteria.

+> **Note:** Scraping from Indeed is currently **not working** as Indeed has implemented a Cloudflare check that blocks automated access.
+Only Stepstone scraping is supported at this time.

 ## Installation